Liang95380/Image-Processing/README.md

+# Image-Processing

-# Image-Processing- Run ImageProcessing.py to run the program.
+Run ImageProcessing.py to run the program.
 Apply different image processing technique with GUI.